shadabansarii/Port_Scanner_Using_Nmap/README.md

-# Network-Pentesting-Automation-Tool
+# Network Port Scanner
 A simple Python-based network pentesting tool that automates network scanning using Nmap.

 ## Features
+- Validate IP address and port range input.
-- Scans open ports and running services on target systems
+-Scan specific ports on a target host.
-- Uses Nmap to automate basic security checks
+-Show only open ports in a clean output.
+-Error handling for bad inputs and scanning issues.

 ## Technologies Used
 - Python